kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 Interpolation
 ^^^^^^^^^^^^^

-If in a ``GetMap`` request the output CRS requested is different from the coverage's Native CRS petascope will duly reproject the map applying resampling and interpolation.
-The algorithm used can be controlled with the proprietary ``GetMap`` parameter ``interpolation={method}``;
-default is nearest-neighbour interpolation.
+If in a ``GetMap`` request the output CRS requested is different from the coverage's native CRS, petascope will duly reproject the map applying resampling and interpolation.
+The algorithm used can be controlled with the non-standard ``GetMap`` parameter ``interpolation=${method}``; default is nearest-neighbour interpolation.
 See :ref:`sec-geo-projection` for the methods available and their meaning.
+Example:

 .. hidden-code-block:: text